WLCG-AuthZ-WG/common-jwt-profile/profile.md

    </td>
    <td>RFC7519
    </td>
    <td>The interpretation for <strong><code>jti</code></strong> (JWT ID) is unchanged from the RFC.
-It is a unique identifier that protects against replay attacks and improves traceability of tokens through the distributed system.
+It is a unique identifier that protects against replay attacks and improves the traceability of tokens through the distributed system.
 It MUST be unique within an issuer and SHOULD be unique across issuers.
    </td>
    <td>Required
    </td>